Sous-vide salmon fillet in smoked broth with mangetout and horseradish

 - To make the smoked broth, peel and quarter the onion, roughly chop the smoked bacon and add both to the blender jug.
 With the measuring beaker in place, chop for 8 seconds/speed setting 9.
 Use the spatula to scrape down the inside of the blender jug.

 - Rinse the salmon fillets with cold running water, pat them dry and leave them to marinate in the broth for 2 hours.
-Now carefully vacuum cook them with a little of the smoked broth.
+Now carefully vacuum seal them with a little of the smoked broth.
 Alternatively, put the salmon fillets and a little smoked broth in freezer bags.
 Place the freezer bags in water with their openings pointing upwards and press the air out of them completely, then seal them tight with clips.

 - Wash, trim and halve the mangetout and lay them in the deep steamer basket.
 Put 1 litre of hot water in the blender jug, insert the deep steamer basket with the lid on, and cook the mangetout with the steamer button/5 minutes.

 - Remove the deep steamer basket and rinse the mangetout with cold water.

-- Place the vacuum-cooked fish fillets in the cooking pot and press them gently into the water until they are completely covered with water.
+- Place the vacuum-sealed fish fillets in the cooking pot and press them gently into the water until they are completely covered with water.
 If the salmon fillets are in freezer bags, place them in the cooking pot so that their openings, closed with the clips, are pointing upwards.
 If necessary, pour in a little more water, but be careful not to go over the maximum fill level of the blender jug.

 - Wash the lemon, rub it dry and remove a few strips of peel using a peeler.
 Cut the lemon into quarters.